Splitting Symplectic Monodromy: Flavours of Fukaya category

 \begin{proof} Take the unique gradings for symplectomorphisms which act trivially on the fibres of the Maslov cover near infinity. \end{proof}

 Let $(X,\omega)$ be a Liouville manifold, with contact type boundary, and assume $2c_1(X)=0$.
-We will be interested in all of \begin{enumerate} \item the compact Fukaya category $\scrF(X)$, with objects compact graded exact spin Lagrangians; \item the wrapped Fukaya category $\scrW(X)$, with objects graded exact spin Lagrangians which are cones over Legendrian submanifolds near infinity; \item the Rabinowitz Fukaya category $\scrR(X) := \scrW(X) / \scrF(X)$, which is the indicated Verdier quotient. \end{enumerate}
+We will be interested in all of \begin{enumerate} \item the compact Fukaya category $\scrF(X)$, with objects compact graded exact spin Lagrangians; \item the wrapped Fukaya category $\scrW(X)$, with objects graded exact spin Lagrangians which are cones over Legendrian submanifolds near infinity; \item the Rabinowitz Fukaya category $\scrR(X) := \scrW(X) / \scrW(X)^{prop}$, which is the Verdier quotient of the (Yoneda image of the) wrapped category by its subcategory of proper modules. \end{enumerate}